jdmcnutt/HiDimVisualization/README.md

 If we have the distance between entries, then we can cluster the results and we should be able to come up with some form of visualization using something like Largevis.
 Let's start with that code.
-I have included the github.link.txt and the paper.
+I have included the link (https://github.com/lferry007/LargeVis) and the paper.
 The first step will be trying with the first 100 and creating a view using this software.
 We'll then raise the number and see how far we can go.
 If you are stuck for computation and your computer is smoking, we can run